rBurgett/technoagorist.com/data/episodes/0040/notes.md

 Regardless, 2020 has been a great reminder of why agorism and counter-economics are so important.
 The more we can separate ourselves from these people, the better.

-This is Techno-Agorist, episode 40.
+This is TechnoAgorist, episode 40.